JasperFx/wolverine/docs/guide/messaging/index.md

-# Wolverine as Messaging Bus
+# Getting Started with Wolverine as Message Bus

 ::: tip
 While today it is perfectly possible to use multiple transport types in a single Wolverine application, each